How leading retailers forecast demand at store-SKU Level

 | Corporate district stores | 40 units per store | 40 stores |

+This adjustment happens once demand signals at the store level become visible in time to influence allocation and replenishment decisions.
 Within the first 10 days, point-of-sale data reveals significant differences in demand.

 | Store Type | Avg Weekly Sales | Conversion Rate | Footfall |